Revenue-at-Risk Role Alignment Map - Sample Deliverable - The Retention Studio

 • Evaluate lateral move to structured individual contributor track (process/ops)

-• Reassign direct client delivery responsibilities to well-placed team members
+• Reassign direct client delivery to well-placed team members

 Owner: David K. + Leadership